• +91-9319661668

 The opposition reply is the applicant’s opportunity to present evidence and arguments in support of their trademark registration, and to refute any arguments or evidence presented by the opposing party.
 The reply must be filed within a specific time frame, which is usually set by the trademark office.

-It is important for the applicant to provide a strong argument in the opposition reply to justify the registration of their trademark.
+The applicant needs to provide a strong argument in the opposition reply to justify the registration of their trademark.
 The reply must also be well-supported by evidence and legal arguments, as the outcome of the opposition proceedings will have a significant impact on the applicant’s ability to register their trademark.

 Process of filing a counter-reply to a trademark opposition